 Weighted blankets have been designed to take the soothing and calming effect to a whole new level.
-The weighted blankets achieve this by mimicking a therapy tool that is used on people with autism to apply firm but gentle pressure throughout the body.
+The weighted blankets achieve this by mimicking a therapy tool that is used on people with sensory-related disorders to apply firm but gentle pressure throughout the body.
 The firm but gentle pressure applied on the body is similar to a hug which is known to stimulate the release of oxytocin, the happiness hormone in the brain.

 Weighted Blankets weight guidelines

 An important factor to consider when buying a weighted blanket is its weight.
 A wrong weight will make it ineffective or lead to unpleasant results.
 Manufacturers of weighted blankets have tried to communicate this effectively by giving weight ranges whenever anyone is trying to choose the perfect weighted blanket for their needs.
 However, it is good to understand how to estimate the right weight before you even think of purchasing one.
 So, the pertinent question should always be: how heavy should a weighted blanket be?
 And what are the key factors that are put into consideration when getting perfect weight for your next weighted blanket?